Jeremy Yablonski

 Jeremy Yablonski (born March 21, 1980) is a Canadian former professional ice hockey right winger.
-Primarily a hockey enforcer, Yablonski is a six time, novice Golden Gloves boxing champion.
-After his professional hockey career, Yablonski went on to obtain his Master in International Business.
+Primarily a hockey enforcer, Yablonski is also a former novice boxing champion and mixed martial arts heavy weight fighter.

 Playing career

-Yablonski first played for the St. Louis Blues, and received a five-minute major for fighting Todd Fedoruk.
-From there, Yablonski continued a 15-year career in professional hockey as an enforcer.
-Playing for Nashville Predators NHL/AHL, Ottawa Senators NHL/AHL, NY Islanders NHL/AHL, and Vityaz KHL, Yablonski made a huge impact on the ice with his high energy play and willingness to protect his teammates.
+An undrafted player, Yablonski began his pro career in 2000–01 in the West Coast Hockey League.
+He played his first and only NHL game for the St. Louis Blues in 2003, and received a five-minute major for fighting Todd Fedoruk.
+From there, Yablonski continued a 15-year career in professional hockey as an enforcer in the AHL, ECHL, and KHL.
 Yablonski won the Calder Cup in the AHL and the Kelly Cup in the ECHL.

-Jeremy Yablonski fought in his first professional mixed martial arts competition on May 12, 2007, at XFS (Extreme Fight Series) 5, knocking his opponent out in 19 seconds of the first round.
+Yablonski fought in his first professional mixed martial arts competition on May 12, 2007, at XFS (Extreme Fight Series) 5, knocking his opponent out in 19 seconds of the first round.
 Yablonski improved in XFS-6 on June 14, 2007 by knocking his opponent out in 17 seconds of the first round.
 Jeremy Yablonski confirmed his signing with Vityaz Chekhov on July 24, 2011.

 In 2013, he expressed interest in gaining first Polish, and then Ukrainian dual-citizenship in order to play for the Ukrainian national hockey team.

 On December 31, 2021, Yablonski came out of retirement and signed with the Idaho Steelheads of the ECHL.
+He once again came out retirement to play one more game with the Steelheads on December 31, 2023, at the age of 43.